KERUI Home Security System Review: Wireless Remote Control

 We keep a remote in each car, just like a garage door opener remote.
 After closing the garage, we activate the alarm.
 There is no indicate that the alarm is activated.
 Therefore, we usually push the alarm activation button three times to be sure.

 There is a small screw on the back of the remote control (see photo below).
 To get to the battery inside the remote, remove this screw.
 The remote case is snapped together.
-Use your fingernail to pry the shells apart.
+Use your fingernail or a small flat-head screwdriver to pry the shells apart.

-You'll find a 3-volt CR2016 lithium button cell battery on the back of the remote control circuit board (see photo below).
+You'll find a stack of two 3-volt CR2016 lithium button cell batteries on the back of the remote control circuit board (see photo below).
 This button cell is relatively common and can be found at your local drug store.
 You can also order them online on Amazon (see "Related Links" below).

 Copyright © 2004 - 2017.
 All Rights Reserved.